 Every student is assigned an academic advisor to assist in their academic choices and career decisions.
-Most new students will first meet with an academic advisor at New Student Orientation.
+Most new students will first meet with an academic advisor at New Student Registration.
 Advisors are assigned to a student by the academic department of their chosen major.

 Meeting Your Advisor

 Every semester prior to enrollment for an upcoming semester, students must meet with their academic advisor to discuss the courses they plan to take, academic concerns that may be prevent registration and relevant career/major information.
 Once the student has met with their advisor, the advisor will remove the advising hold to permit the student to register for the next semester.

 Advisors do not clear all holds.
 Students may have additional holds that prevent registration.
 Students should check their self-service account to investigate registration holds unrelated to academic advising.

 What should I do to prepare for advising?